Image via Wikipedia

 Charcoal or Gas?
 Gas or Charcoal?
 The Ultimate Dilemma.
 What’s a tailgater to do?

 Go to any tailgate party and you will find two different types of fans.
 I am not talking about the fans of the teams that will be playing inside the stadium in a few hours.
 I am talking about the fans of how to cook and prepare food on a grill.
 There are two types of tailgate grillers.
-One type loves the old fashioned way of firing up the charcoal grill while another loves the gas grill.
+One type loves the old-fashioned way of firing up the charcoal grill while another loves the gas grill.
 There are no wrong answers to this eternal tailgating question as to which one you should choose.
-Use this comparison as your guide to make the right choice for your next tailgating experience.
+Use this comparison as your guide to making the right choice for your next tailgating experience.

 The cons of charcoal grilling as a tailgater is based on speed and convenience.
 Typically charcoal needs between 15 and 25 minutes (based on lighting and arrangement techniques) to get hot enough to properly cook meat.
 Also, once the coals are hot you need to cook what you want to eat while the coals are hot.
 There is no turning on and off charcoal once they are hot and ready to cook.
 Another pitfall is the fact that your charcoal is messy and dirtier than gas grills.
 Many parking lots of stadiums and arenas do not have proper disposal receptacles for hot coals.
 Some stadium parking lots will not allow tailgaters to use charcoal grills because of the dangers they pose.
-Tailgaters either need to let coals burn completely out and them dump the ashes into a trash bag or leave their grill outside of their vehicle to let the coals cool off completely.
+Tailgaters either need to let coals burn completely out and then dump the ashes into a trash bag or leave their grill outside of their vehicle to let the coals cool off completely.
 Leaving your grill out while you go inside the game can be risky in that someone could steal your grill before the game ends or someone could accidentally knock over your grill before the coals have burned out.
 No one wants to come back to their vehicle to find that their grill was knocked over and a few coals burned or melted their tires.
 Another con is that temperature control is a problem with charcoal.
-You have to have some creative arrangements of the coals in order to get indirect heat or slow cook your meats.
+You have to have some creative arrangements of the coals in order to get indirect heat or slow-cook your meats.

-The knocks on gas grills is that the food cooked on a gas grill lacks the flavor from a charcoal grill.
+The knock-on gas grills are that the food cooked on a gas grill lacks the flavor from a charcoal grill.
 Many complain that propane and natural gas grills produce a ‘wet heat’ that includes water vapor as a combustion byproduct that can change the texture and flavor of foods cooked over such fuels.
 Lastly, the price of a gas grill can be more expensive than a charcoal grill depending on the brand and style.
 Also, an inconvenience of gas grills is having to buy propane tanks that do not contain a fuel gauge.
 Running out of gas while tailgating can be a real drag and can severely alter the flavor of your food if it is not detected soon after the tank runs out.

 Pros – Flavor, size/space conscience, less expensive, mesquite chips easier to use